mongodb/docs/source/includes/api/list-tables/errors/cloud.rst

    * - .. apierror:: DUPLICATE_ADDRESSES_IN_INPUT
      - `400`_
-     - Two or more of the IP addresses being added to the whitelist are the same.
+     - Two or more of the IP addresses being added to the access list are the same.

    * - .. apierror:: EMAIL_OR_SMS_REQUIRED_FOR_GROUP_NOTIFICATION